snakewizardd/speechApp/README.md

 *Notes:

-- Added Stable Diffusion functionality
+- Added Stable Diffusion 1 and 3 functionality
+- Integrated Gemini Vision feature with embedded API widget

 **Project Overview**
 This is a web-based application built using R and Shiny, a web application framework for R. A demo video can be viewed here on [Youtube](https://www.youtube.com/watch?v=X9X6RfpwubA).
 It is a comprehensive audio processing and generation system that integrates various functionalities, including: